peredaniel/iOS-tech-challenge/README.md

 * `SearchResultTableCell`
 * `EdgeInsetLabel`

-The only view without snapshot tests is the *TrackPlayerViewController*, which is a straighforward subclass of *AVPlayerViewController* and we considered unnecessary since it's usage is already covered by UITests.
+The only view without snapshot tests is the `TrackPlayerViewController` since it is a straighforward subclass of `AVPlayerViewController` and we considered unnecessary: it's usage is already covered by UITests.

 Snapshots can be found in the subfolders of `ABA MusicTests/Source/Views tests/__Snapshots__/`.

 ### UI tests

 Contrary to unit tests, UITests run the app and perform an already implemented set actions from the point of view of a user.
 Therefore, there is no access to the code: we can only access to what is on screen.
 Bearing this in mind, we used UITests to test user journeys in several use cases.
 In particular, we grouped the UITests as follows:
 * **ApplicationUITests**: These are general tests with a non-specific scope.
 In this case, there is a single UITest to run the app until we reach the home screen.
-This is to make sure that the app normal initialization process does not brake when introducing changes.
+This is to make sure that the app normal initialization process does not break when introducing changes.
 * **NavigationUITests**: These are tests devoted to navigation between different screens.
 No feature is tested in these tests unless it is necessary to trigger the navigation.
 In this case, we implemented the navigation from the home screen to the track details screen and back to the home screen in all three search scopes: artist, song and album.
 They also include device rotation while in the track details screen.
 * **SearchUITests**: These are the particular UITests for the search feature.
 They include several scenarios, including:
   - Perform a search and obtain an error.
 Then perform a search again and obtain a successful response (in all three search scopes).